-- Reduced price of hamburger (as a sale item) - Raised price of sauerkraut to compensate (as the rule hamburger \Rightarrow sauerkraut has a high confidence). - The offset pricing compensation would not work as the sales of sauer-kraut would not increase with the sales of hamburger.
-Most likely, the sales of hot dogs (and consequently, sauer-kraut) would likely decrease as buyers would substitute hamburger for hot dogs.
+- Reduced price of hamburger (as a sale item) - Raised price of sauerkraut to compensate (as the rule hamburger, sauerkraut has a reasonably high confidence). - The offset pricing compensation would not work as the sales of sauerkraut would not increase with the sales of hamburger.
+Most likely, the sales of hot dogs (and consequently, sauerkraut) would likely decrease as buyers would substitute hamburger for hot dogs.

-1.3 False Causality
+2. Causality